TimTeaFan/shiny-examples/shiny-adv-login/README.md

 5. A 'fake' logout tab which reloads the app and returns users to the 'login tab'.
 6. A download handler that simultaneously saves all downloaded plots on server to keep track of what kind of plots users are downloading.

-Some of the features ([1.](https://stackoverflow.com/questions/32335951/using-enter-key-with-action-button-in-r-shiny) and [5.](https://stackoverflow.com/questions/34142841/page-refresh-button-in-r-shiny)) are implementation adapted from answers StackOverflow.
+Some of the features ([1.](https://stackoverflow.com/questions/32335951/using-enter-key-with-action-button-in-r-shiny) and [5.](https://stackoverflow.com/questions/34142841/page-refresh-button-in-r-shiny)) are implementations adapted from answers StackOverflow.
 Follow the link to learn more.

 You can find the app on [shinyapp.io](https://timteafan.shinyapps.io/shiny-adv-login/), given that I have still free hours of usage on my account.